Sleep Techniques That Work

 We can see that modern LED and fluorescent lights contain high amounts of blue light.
 The researchers who created this chart also tested how each light source impacted melatonin.
 They also found that high levels of blue light had the greatest effect on melatonin suppression.
 Brightness was also a determining factor.

 There’s a really good site that shows you the light output of various devices, ranging from the iPhone

 to streetlights.
 It’s called fluxometer It will also show how bright the light from a device is compared to daylight and the resulting circadian rhythm phase shift.
 I’ve attached a screenshot from the iPhone 6 report.
 You can see how the blue light spikes on the left

 : Light exposure at night shuts down melatonin production with blue light having a huge impact compared to red light.
 Blue light sources include modern light bulbs, computer screens, cell phones, and TVs.

 Here are the Best Ways I have found to Synchronize Circadian Rhythm:

 Get an Earthing Mat

-Use F.Lux on computer and phone
+Use Iris software on computer and phone (free)

-The solution to fixing our sleep is to eliminate artificial light at night.
+Fixing your sleep is to eliminate artificial light at night.
 A 2013 study even found that one week of camping with no artificial lights (not even flashlights), synchronized the circadian clocks of the eight study subjects with the timing of sunrise and sunset.
 (12)